omidarmat/onLearn/c.md

 ### `fopen()`

 Each data stream is represented by a pointer to file, and you can create a new data stream using the `fopen` function.
 The function receives first the file name that you want to be used as your input data stream, and second, the mode which can either be `"r"` for read or `"w"` for write, or `"a"` for append.
+You can also use other variations like `"rb"`, `"wb"` (for reading and writing binary files), and so on for the second argument.

 ```c
 FILE *in_file = fopen("input.txt", "r");
 FILE *out_file = fopen("output.txt", "w");
 ```

+> Notice that the `fopen` function returns the address of the file that is just created or referred to.
+So the pointer variable to which you assign the `fopen` function will hold the address of that file.

 Once you have created your custom data streams you can read data from or write data to them using the `fprintf` and `fscanf` functions: